 - EU citizens should carry a European Health Insurance Card (EHIC), which gives the holder the same state-provided healthcare as any domestic citizen.
 The accompanying phone app will help you navigate the whole process.

-- Non-EU travellers, with travel insurance, should be clear on what is required by their provider before departure.
+- Non-EU travellers should be clear on what is required by their travel insurance provider before departure.
 Keep all emergency numbers close to hand and get in touch as soon as any emergencies arise.
 Keep all receipts to claim against.

 - Dial 112 for English-speaking emergency services.